-2. The design and layout of development should allow for ease of movement of pedestrians and cyclists, with links to the surrounding footway network and provide a convenient and safe environment.
+2. Proportionate to the scale and nature of the scheme, the design and layout of development should allow for ease of movement of pedestrians and cyclists, with links to the surrounding footway network and provide a convenient and safe environment.